pschatzmann/arduino-espeak-ng/arduino/README.md

-This directory contains the Arduino specific implmementation files
+This directory contains the Arduino specific implementation files.